Chūō Line (Rapid): Post-war

 After World War II, JGR became Japanese National Railways (JNR).
 Areas of west Tokyo experienced large population growth during the post-war boom, and in turn resulted in very crowded trains, some operating at 300% above full capacity.

 JNR 101 Series trains were introduced starting in December 1957 with a prototype unit.
 Production trains were delivered to Mitaka Depot and entered service a year later.
 These electric trains had four double-leafed doors per side, featured quicker acceleration, and were 10 cars long, ideally accommodating as much as 1,400 passengers per train.
 They were colored orange vermillion (officially JNR Vermillion No. 1), which became the trademark color for the Chūō Line and all its future rolling stock.

 In November 1959, all-day express service was introduced on weekdays.

 On 17 March 1961, the Chūō Line express trains were rebranded as "Rapid" (快速, kaisoku).
 This was done to reduce confusion, as a limited express service, the Azusa, was being extended to Shinjuku, but required higher fares than the conventional rapid trains on the line.

 Weekend and holiday rapid service commenced in April 1966, though some trains during the first and last hours of service continue to make all local stops.
 On 3 July 1967, a Special Rapid service variant was introduced, stopping at fewer stations than normal Rapid service.
 These trains generally operated between Tōkyō and Takao or Ōme, and made all normal Rapid service stops east of Nakano.
-Between Nakano and Tachikawa, these trains operated as a super-express service, only stopping (from east to west) at Mitaka, Kokobunji, and Tachikawa.
-Kokobunji was skipped on these trains until 1993.
+Between Nakano and Tachikawa, these trains operated as a super-express service, only stopping (from east to west) at Mitaka, Kokubunji, and Tachikawa.
+Kokubunji was skipped on these trains until 1993.

 A 201 series signed up as a Special Rapid service train for Takao makes a stop at Ogikubo in August 1984.

 Prototype 201 series trains began operating on 20 August 1979, with full service starting in August 1981, replacing the 101 series cars.

 By 1987, Japanese National Railways had incurred a large amount of debt – ¥27 million.
 It was broken up and privatized into seven separate companies within the Japan Railways Group.
 The Chūō Line (Rapid) and other lines in the Kantō region fell under control of the East Japan Railway Company, or JR East.

 In December 1988, another variant of rapid service began operation, the Commuter Rapid.
-These trains only operate outbound from Tōykō during the afternoon peak and continue through the mid-evening.
+These trains only operate outbound from Tōkyō during the afternoon peak and continue through the mid-evening.
 Between Nakano and Tachikawa, these trains only stop at Ogikubo, Kichijōji, Mitaka, and Kokubunji.

 In April 1993, another Rapid variant began service, the Commuter Special Rapid.
 These trains only operate towards Tōkyō during the morning rush hour.
 By this point, direct Rapid service trains were also operating to and from Ōtsuki.